chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 operator with a negative count to a range that has no last index.
 It is an error to apply the count operator to a range that is ambiguously aligned.
+It is an error if the count is greater than the ``size`` of the range.

    *Example (rangeCountOperator.chpl)*.